 Dr. Gregory Graf holds a PhD in Physiology from the College of Medicine at the University of Kentucky.
-Following postdoctoral training in Molecular Genetics in the laboratory of Dr. Helen Hobbs at the UT Southwestern Medical Center in Dallas, he returned to the University of Kentucky and joined the faculty in the Division of Pharmacology and Experimental Therapeutics in the Department of Pharmaceutical Sciences.
-Dr. Graf returned to the Department of Physiology in 2022 and serves as the Associate Director of the Saha Cardiovascular Research Center.
+Following postdoctoral training in Molecular Genetics in the laboratory of Dr. Helen Hobbs at the UT Southwestern Medical Center in Dallas, he returned to the University of Kentucky and joined the faculty.
+Dr. Graf was appointed as the Associate Director of the Saha Cardiovascular Research Center in 2022.

 The goal of Dr. Graf’s research program is to identify novel proteins and pathways that directly influence risk factors for metabolic diseases that include dyslipidemia, hyperglycemia, insulin resistance, and inflammation.
 Cholesterol has long been known to increase risk for cardiovascular disease.
 It is now clear that disturbances in cholesterol metabolism also contribute to obesity-related phenotypes such as insulin resistance, inflammation, and nonalcoholic fatty liver disease.
 Our present focus is to understand the mechanism by which disruptions in sterol homeostasis influence these risk factors and to determine if accelerating cholesterol elimination will improve obesity-related metabolic dysfunction.

 Fellowship: Molecular Genetics, University of Texas Southwestern Medical School at Dallas, TX

 Dr. Graf's laboratory's research focus is on the relationships between obesity and changes in lipid and lipoprotein metabolism that link obesity to cardiovascular disease, diabetes and nonalcoholic fatty liver disease.